vgandari/tok/README.md

 # look up later after lecture.
 q:
   - Why does the Earth go around the Sun?
-  - Find original source for this.
+  - Find original source for this node.

 # BibTeX style references.
 # You can use the same references across different files.